+Total fund balances - governmental funds (see Balance Sheet - Governmental Funds) \$ 2,595,589

 When capital assets (land, buildings, equipment, improvements, construction-in-progress, intangible assets, and/or infrastructure) that are to be used in governmental activities are purchased or constructed, the costs of those assets are reported as expenditures in governmental funds.
 However, the Statement of Net Assets includes those capital assets among the assets of the primary government as a whole.

-Non Depreciable Capital Assets 5,455,227 Depreciable Capital Assets 15,617,577
+Non Depreciable Capital Assets 5,455,227

+Depreciable Capital Assets 15,617,577

 Long-term liabilities applicable to the primary government's governmental activities are not due and payable in the current period and, accordingly, are not reported as fund liabilities.
 All liabilities, both current and long-term, are reported in the Statement of Net Assets.

 Tax Note (81,278)

 Pension Liability (1,133,272)

 OPEB Liability (211,428)

 Capital Lease (76,983)

 Installment Purchases (71,843)

 Compensated Absences (313,365)

 Uninsured Employer's Fund (26,041)

 Regional Jails (6,445)

 Bonds (5,169,442)

 Notes (12,613)

 Accrued Interest Payable (79,159)

 Other Obligations (96,493)

 Pollution Remediation Liability (4,019)

 Internal service funds are used by the primary government to charge costs to individual funds.
 The assets and liabilities of

 internal service funds are included in governmental activities in the Statement of Net Assets.
 (197,999)

 Other long-term payables are not due and payable in the current period and, therefore, are not reported in the funds.
 (192,111)

-Other long-term payables are not due and payable in the current period and, therefore, are not reported in the funds.
+Other long-term assets are not available to pay for current period expenditures and, therefore, are deferred in the funds.
+701,597

+Net assets of governmental activities (see Government-wide Statement of Net Assets) \$ 16,697,499